-Donald Trump's Response To The Aurora, Illinois Shooting Is Missing One Thing
+Donald Trump Responded To The Aurora, Illinois Shooting With A Message That Was Missing One Thing

 After a gunman opened fire at an Illinois-based manufacturing plant on Friday, Feb.
 15, killing five people and injuring five law enforcement officers, per CNN, President Donald Trump addressed the tragedy on Twitter.
 Falling one day after the anniversary of the Parkland school massacre, Donald Trump's response to the Aurora, Illinois shooting failed to mention one crucial element as he shared his condolences and applauded law enforcement.
 The White House did not immediately reply to Elite Daily's further request for comment on President Trump's tweet.